discocompute/examples/cli/prime_finder/README.md

 ### Local

-To test the solution locally, simply prime_finder.py with any of the generated data file.
+To test the solution locally, simply run prime_finder.py with any of the generated data file.
 ```
 $ python prime_finder.py data/range1.txt
 ```